lehner-lab/DiMSum/docs/FILEFORMATS.md

   <img src="../DMS_experiment.png" width="600">
 </p>

 In addition to these mandatory columns, additional columns may be included to specify [Stage 2](PIPELINE.md#stage-2-trim-constant-regions-wrap)-specific options (see [arguments](ARGUMENTS.md#trim-arguments)), which relate to constant region trimming.
 This allows sample-specific trimming behaviour if necessary.
 Options specified by columns in the experimental design file override global arguments provided on the command-line.
+Furthermore, a 'fastqFileDir' column can be included if FASTQ files for different samples are located in different input directories, where the paths specified in this column override that supplied to the corresponding [command-line option](ARGUMENTS.md#fastq-files).

 ## FASTQ Files

-**OPTIONAL:** If processing of raw sequencing reads is required (with *WRAP*), DiMSum requires FASTQ files saved in a common directory and with a common file extension (see [arguments](ARGUMENTS.md#fastq-files)).
+**OPTIONAL:** If processing of raw sequencing reads is desired (with *WRAP*), DiMSum requires that FASTQ files have a consistent file extension (see [arguments](ARGUMENTS.md#fastq-files)).
 Either FASTQ files or a [Variant Count File](#variant-count-file) can be supplied (not both).
+FASTQ files with the same filename located in different input directories (see above) are not permitted.

 ## Variant Count File